cloudfoundry/docs-bosh/content/networks.md

 #### Limitations

 - Networks with a `prefix` defined can only be attached as a secondary network.
-To group networks to be attached to the same network interface refer to the nic_group configuration in the networks section [here](manifest-v2.md#instance-groups)
+To group networks to be attached to the same network interface refer to the nic_group configuration in the [networks section](manifest-v2.md#instance-groups)
 - Dynamic and VIP networks are not supported.
 - Managed networks are not supported.
 - Single static IPs must be a base address of the prefix.